mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 * Prepared statement support is limited.
 PREPARE, EXECUTE and DEALLOCATE are routed to the correct backend if the statement is known and only requires one backend server.
-EXECUTE IMMEADIATE is not supported and is routed to the first available backend and may give wrong results.
+EXECUTE IMMEDIATE is not supported and is routed to the first available backend and may give wrong results.
 Similarly, preparing a statement from a variable (e.g. `PREPARE stmt FROM
 @a`) is not supported and may be routed wrong.